-Secure Retention: Secure Retention of Personal Health Information Policy
+3.8.5 Secure Retention: Secure Retention of Personal Health Information Policy

-The "Secure Retention of Personal Health Information" policy states that personal health information may be stored only on the secure servers within the locked server room of CCN's provincial office and their tape backups.
-Agents granted access to personal health information are prohibited from retaining personal health information on any other storage device, as set out in CCN's policy, "IT Policy: Email, Internet, and Computing Devices".
+The "Secure Retention of Personal Health Information" policy states that personal health information may be stored only on the secure servers within the locked server room of CorHealth's provincial office, and their tape backups.
+Agents granted access to personal health information are prohibited from retaining personal health information on any other storage device, as set out in CorHealth's policy, "IT Policy: Email, Internet, and Computing Devices".
 Currently, personal health information is retained for as long as is reasonably necessary for long-term statistical analysis.

-Secure Disposal: Destruction of Personal Health Information Policy
+3.8.6 Secure Disposal: Destruction of Personal Health Information Policy

-In the event that the Privacy Officer determines that certain personal health information is no longer necessary for CCN's identified purposes, CCN's policy on the destruction of personal health information ("Destruction of Personal Health Information") dictates the methods of disposal.
-The Policy was developed by CCN's Privacy Officer in August 2008 and came into effect that same month.
-As set out in the policy, agents who have been granted permission to access and use personal health information are to dispose of personal health information on paper in any of three locked bins, which are collected, on a monthly basis, by Shred-it, an external company, which has bonded employees.
-CCN's agreement with Shred-it requires Shred-it to provide secure transportation of material to its facility, to shred (by cross shredding) the material within 24 hours of its arrival and to provide a certificate of destruction upon completion.
+In the event the Privacy Officer determines certain personal health information is no longer necessary for CorHealth's identified purposes, CorHealth's policy on the destruction of personal health information, "Destruction of Personal Health Information", dictates the methods of disposal.
+The Policy was developed by CorHealth's Privacy Officer in August 2008 and came into effect that same month.
+As set out in the policy, agents who have been granted permission to access and use personal health information are to dispose of personal health information on paper in any of three locked bins, which are collected, on a monthly basis by Shred-it, an external company, which has bonded employees.
+CorHealth's agreement with Shred-it requires Shred-it to provide secure transportation of material to its facility, to shred (by cross shredding) the material within 24 hours of its arrival, and to provide a certificate of destruction upon completion.
 Under the policy, if personal health information is to be deleted from a hard drive, the drive must be formatted 4 times and then mechanically destroyed.

-Tracking Access and Use of Personal Health Information
+3.8.7 Tracking Access and Use of Personal Health Information

-The "Limiting Agent Access to and Use of Personal Health Information" policy requires CCN's Software Application Manager, under the supervision of CCN's Privacy Officer, to maintain a log of agents who have been granted access to either of CCN's data holdings in a password-protected location on their computer or designated partition of the network drive.
-Information tracked includes the names of agents granted permission to access and use personal health information, the date on which they were granted access and the date on which access to CCN's data holdings was revoked or terminated if applicable, along with a brief explanation of the reasons for the revocation or termination.
+The "Limiting Agent Access to and Use of Personal Health Information" policy requires CorHealth's IT Manager, under the supervision of CorHealth's Privacy Officer, to maintain a log of agents who have been granted access to either of CorHealth's data holdings in a password-protected location on their computer or designated partition of the network drive.
+Information tracked includes the names of agents granted permission to access and use personal health information, the date on which they were granted access, and the date on which access to CorHealth's data holdings was revoked or terminated, if applicable, along with a brief explanation of the reasons for the revocation or termination.

-Compliance, Audit and Enforcement: Policy and Procedures for Privacy and Security Auditing/ Maintenance and Review of System Control and Audit Logs Policy are determined by the Privacy Officer in consultation with the agent's manager and the CEO, when necessary, and may include the revocation of personal health information access rights or depending on the circumstances, termination of an agent's relationship with CCN.
-If the breach constitutes a violation of an agent's Confidentiality Agreement, CCN may seek legal action against the agent(s) responsible.
+3.8.8 Compliance, Audit and Enforcement: Policy and Procedures for Privacy and Security Auditing/ Maintenance and Review of System Control and Audit Logs Policy

+Agents are required under all CorHealth policies to agree in writing, at the outset of their relationship with CorHealth and annually thereafter, that they understand and will uphold the policies.
+Should an agent discover or suspect a breach of a policy, he or she is required to report the suspected or actual breach to the Privacy Officer at the first reasonable opportunity.
+Consequences of a breach are determined by the Privacy Officer, in consultation with the agent's manager and the CEO, when necessary, and may include the revocation of personal health information access rights, or depending on the circumstances, termination of an agent's relationship with CorHealth.
+If the breach constitutes a violation of an agent's confidentiality agreement, CorHealth may seek legal action against the agent(s) responsible.